papuSpartan/stable-diffusion-webui-auto-tls-https/README.md

 See https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Extensions

 For security reasons you may encounter an error in the console upon restart after installing **if** you are running with `--listen` and do not include `--enable-insecure-extension-access`.

+**If you are using a relatively new version of sdwui, you will want to add `--disable-tls-verify` to your launch options if you are going with usecase 1.**

 ### But...
 I'm still getting certificate errors / I'm getting warnings
 ![warning](https://i0.wp.com/DeployHappiness.com/wp-content/uploads/2019/02/01.png?resize=442%2C230&ssl=1)